Uzbek Plov Recipe

 Step 7

-Make a low heat and simmer under the lid for at least an hour - or until the meat is soft.
+Lower the heat and simmer with the lid on for at least an hour, or until the meat is tender.

-The black beans in the picture are the barbaris - it was brought to me by a good acquaintance right from the source.
+The black beans in the picture are barbaris, brought by an acquaintance from the source.

 Uzbek Plov Recipe - Step 7